2 dogs dead after walking in same park, Charlestown residents left concerned

 “Called over to the city to animal control, they checked it out and rodent control hadn’t put anything down so there’s nothing the city had done,” dog owner Matt Pruitt said.

-Faisano says that he hopes city leaders can get to the bottom of this soon.
+Faisano says he hopes city leaders can get to the bottom of this soon.

 Both the dog owners say they are not sure if their beloved pets were poisoned but are concerned because they exhibited the same symptoms after visiting the same park.